-Home & Garden Home What Not to Flush Down the Toilet By Melissa Breyer Editorial Director Hunter College F.I.T., State University of New York Cornell University Melissa Breyer is Treehugger’s editorial director.
-She is a sustainability expert and author whose work has been published by the New York Times and National Geographic, among others. our editorial process Updated August 21, 2018 Instead of flushing everyday household items down the toilet, throw them away in the trash.
+Home & Garden Home What Not to Flush Down the Toilet By Melissa Breyer Melissa Breyer Editorial Director Hunter College F.I.T., State University of New York Cornell University Melissa Breyer is Treehugger’s editorial director.
+She is a sustainability expert and author whose work has been published by the New York Times and National Geographic, among others.
+Learn about our editorial process Updated August 21, 2018 Instead of flushing everyday household items down the toilet, throw them away in the trash.
 Milkovasa/Shutterstock Share Twitter Pinterest Email Home & Garden Pest Control Natural Cleaning DIY Family Green Living Thrift & Minimalism Sustainable Eating The toilet is a magical trash can.
 Simply toss, flush, and your garbage is marvelously whooshed away to some watery subterranean netherworld, never to be seen again.
 Or so we like to think.
 In fact, such practices clog toilets, damage water treatment facilities, necessitate expensive cleanups, increase water bills, create raw sewage overflows, harm marine animals and create toxic environmental issues.
 With that in mind, here are the things that often end up in the sewer system — none of which have any business being there.
 Baby wipes: Although these may be used to wipe your baby's bottom, they are not toilet paper.
 Baby wipes are thicker, sturdier, and do not break down easily, resulting in clogged systems.
 The same goes for wipes marketed towards adults.
 Even ones labeled "flushable" are better off in the trash instead of down the toilet.
 Just because it's flushable doesn't mean you have to.
 Band-Aids: Made of non-biodegradable materials, they easily tangle up with hair and fat to create blockages.
 Cat litter: Scoopable and flushable cat litter sounds sensible, but in reality, it causes problems.
 Flushing litter and feces down the hatch not only causes plumbing problems, but it’s possible that a parasite found in cat feces is killing sea otters and seals — and it could be coming from flushed cat waste.
 Chewing gum: Flushing what is basically an adhesive down the toilet is not a sound practice, for obvious reasons.
 Cigarette butts: Although they seem flushable, cigarette filters don’t easily biodegrade and they are filled with chemicals, which leach into the wastewater.
 Condoms: Easy to flush, but not so easy on the sewer system.
 Condoms can inflate like balloons and cause fairly destructive obstructions.
 Contact lenses: While tiny in size, these lenses are made of plastics that aren't biodegradable.
 A study estimates that 50,000 pounds of lenses end up down the drain instead of being thrown away in the trash or recycled.
 Bausch & Lomb offers a recycling program where you can either drop off used lenses at one of the 2,000 participating doctor's offices across the nation or mail them to the company.
 Cosmetics: Your old moisturizer and other beauty care products can be potentially toxic and disruptive to wastewater treatment plants and septic systems.
 Cotton balls and swabs: Cotton doesn’t break down easily, and although it may take a while for cotton products to accumulate into a clog, they are difficult to dislodge once they do.
 Sure, dental floss is small and barely noticeable.
 But it can still wreak havoc on drains and make its way to the ocean.
 Lucky Business/Shutterstock Dental floss: Seemingly innocent, dental floss is non-biodegradable and wraps around small clogs and tangles them into bigger masses.
 Disposable diapers: It’s hard to believe that one could even get a diaper to flush down the toilet, yet that hasn’t stopped sewage workers from finding systems clogged with disposable nappies.
 Dryer sheets: It's bad enough to tumble synthetic chemicals with your clothes, but flushing a dryer sheet afterwards is even worse.
 They retain synthetic chemicals that can get into the water system, and they are made from non-biodegradable materials.
 Feminine supplies: The padding and absorbent nature of these products make them too thick for the plumbing.
 Food fat: Grease and fat congeal once they cool down, turning into solid masses that block pipes and cause serious sewage problems.
 Sewer workers call the giant grease lumps "fatbergs."
 Food: Although food is biodegradable, it can still lump together and cause clogs.
 Hair: After cleaning your hairbrush, deposit the clump in the garbage not the toilet.
 It tangles, catches things, and clogs like crazy.
 Paper towels and napkins: Too sturdy for the pipes.
 Pets: Yes, pets.
 Goldfish are commonly flushed, but small rodents (hamsters and gerbils) are also found in sewer systems.
 They’re sturdy and they create clogs; consider a proper burial.
 Prescription medicines: No, no, no. Marine life does not need to ingest your old drugs, not to mention that flushed meds can work their way back into our drinking water.
 See the Food and Drug Administration guidelines for disposing of unwanted medications.
 Unfortunately, many items marketed as flushable, aren’t.
 Here’s a handy tip from the city of Tacoma's environmental services page: Take two bowls of water and put toilet paper in one, and place the test item (Kleenex, wipes, etc.) in the other.
 Swish both items in the water and then wait an hour before swishing again.
 The toilet paper should have significantly disintegrated by then, while the other will likely have remained somewhat whole.
 Unless the item disintegrates at the rate of toilet paper, it should be placed in the garbage rather than flushed.